-A Map of Wood County, Wisconsin contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.
+Wood County is bordered by Lucas County (north), Ottawa County (northeast), Sandusky County (east), Seneca County (southeast), Hancock County (south), Putnam County (southwest corner), Henry County (west) ..
+A Map of Wood County, Ohio contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.

 Please contact the each clerk's department to confirm mailing address, hours, fees and other information before visiting or requesting information because contact information sometimes changes.
 The Clerk's Office DOES NOT DO RESEARCH.
 The documents are available to interested parties, barring confidential issues.
 Most staff will assist people in finding the materials, but it is up to the individual to do the research.

 The following dates indicates what vital, land, probate, and court records are in Wood county.
 The date listed for each category of record is usually the earliest registration filed.
 The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.

 - Wood County Clerk of Probate Court has Marriage Records from 1820 and Probate Records from 1820.
 The County Clerk of Probate Court handles the probating of wills, estate administrations, trusts, guardianships, adoptions, birth corrections, delayed birth registrations and issues marriage licenses.
 The Probate Court is that the Probate Judge is the ex-officio Clerk of Courts, thus, the Court performs all the duties as its own Clerk of Courts.

 - Wood County Recorder has Land Records from 1820.
 The County Recorder has the duty of keeping specific records which may include: deeds, mortgages, military discharges, plats, etc.